CMDCDY/Simple-one-player-Pong/README.md

 --intended for 1920x1080 display, haven't been able to test on others

+--speed doesn't update until the playball (green) contacts a x-border or red/blue ball

 --difficulty levels go as follows:

+--Hitboxes are very far from flushed out, hence the adjustment, for player choice

 1. ~50% chance to move randomly, ~50% chance to move towards y coordinate for playball (green)